7 AMAZING Hikes at Machu Picchu

 • Difficulty Level: Easy-moderate

-Unlike Huayna Picchu (which means “small peak” in Quechua) and Machu Picchu Mountain (machu picchu means “old peak”), Huchuy Picchu (“small peak”) is much less well-known.
+Unlike Huayna Picchu (which means “young peak” in Quechua) and Machu Picchu Mountain (machu picchu means “old peak”), Huchuy Picchu (“small peak”) is much less well-known.
 Recently, local authorities have opened the hiking trail to the summit of this lower mountain that guards the ruins of the citadel and is located next to the popular Huayna Picchu.

 What to Expect Hiking Huchuy Picchu

 The Huchuy Picchu mountain hike is easy-moderate.
-It takes approximately 1 hour (depending on your physical condition).
+It takes approximately 40 minutes to 1 hour (depending on your physical condition).
 Its altitude reaches 2497 meters above sea level (8192 ft), just 50 meters higher than the ruins of Machu Picchu.
 From the peak of Huchuy Picchu, you will see Machu Picchu from a totally different angle from the usual ones, and be able to get some unique photos of the site.

 How to Book This Hike